Gift honey bees, change a life

 One small project, one mighty impact

 When you give £385, you’ll be directly responsible for helping a vulnerable person to lift themselves – and their families - out of poverty.
-You’ll reap the multiplied reward of Ramadan, and every pot of honey that is produced will be your blessed legacy.
+You’ll reap the multiplied reward of this ongoing charity, and every pot of honey that is produced will be your blessed legacy.

 Your donation will provide a vulnerable person with four hives, safe equipment, training, and ongoing technical support to start a bee farm.
 We’ll help them to get exposure, hold exhibitions and help them market their honey.